camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 In the rest of this post, we’ll give more detail on features in this release and what you can achieve with them.

-You don't want to read the whole post but rather get the new features demonstrated by members of the Team?
-[Register for the free Release Webinar now](#register-for-the-webinar).
+Prefer not to read the whole post and instead see the new features demonstrated by members of the team?
+[Register for the free release webinar now](#register-for-the-webinar).

 # First DMN Report

-This version features DMN raw data reports.
+Optimize 2.3.0 features DMN raw data reports.
-To handle the creation of different report types Optimize now offers a drop-down menu on the create report button with BPMN Report as the default.
+To handle the creation of different report types, Optimize now offers a drop-down menu on the "Create Report" button with BPMN Report as the default.

 {{< figure class="main teaser" src="dmn_report_create.png">}}